raeon/parsel/README.md

 tree:strip('rparen')
 tree:strip('comma')
 ```
-Now we're certain all symbols we encounter
+Now we're certain all symbols we encounter are significant to our understanding of the parsed input.

 # Credits
 - [Loup Vaillant](http://loup-vaillant.fr) for his excellent guide to [Earley parsing](http://loup-vaillant.fr/tutorials/earley-parsing/);